-Each Parish which has fulfilled its financial obligations to the Church as established by the All-American Council and by its Diocese is entitled to representation at the All-American Council.
+Parish which has fulfilled its financial obligations to the Church as established by the All-American Council and by its Diocese is entitled to representation at the All-American Council.

-Section 7: Qualification, Election, and Accreditation of Lay Delegates
+Section 7: Qualification, Election, and Accreditation of Lay Delegates b.

-- a.
-Each Parish shall elect at a Parish Assembly lay delegates equal to the number of priests as defined in Article III, Section 2.c, and a single alternate.
-In order to be validly elected and accredited, the lay delegates and alternate to the All-American Council from Parishes must be Voting Members of the Parish as defined in Article XII, Section 5.d of the Statute. - b.
 The Parish Priest shall attest to the qualification and election of the delegates and alternate in the manner determined by the Preconciliar Commission.
 In case the office of the Parish Priest is vacant or the Parish Priest is incapacitated or otherwise prevented from making such an attestation, this responsibility shall be assumed by the District Dean or Diocesan Bishop.